rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 };
 ```

-I further guess that if you've written React in the age-of-classes about 5 years ago, you also might at some point wrote prototype methods that are explicitly being rebound to the instance using `.bind(this)` to pin the `this` binding later.
+I further guess that if you've written React in the age-of-classes about 5 years ago, you also might at some point have written prototype methods that are explicitly being bound to the instance using `.bind(this)` to pin the `this` binding later.

 ```js
 class Counter extends React.Component {